trek-view/gopro2frames/README.md

 You must have:

 * ffmpeg
-    * we bind to default path, so test by running `ffmpeg` in your cli
+    * by default we bind to default path, so test by running `ffmpeg` in your cli
 * exiftool
-    * we bind to default path, so test by running `exiftool` in your cli
+    * by default we bind to default path, so test by running `exiftool` in your cli

 Installed on you system.